-Since were into those early days of autumn, this is probably more likely to be a “clean out the garden” or “clean out the CSA box” type meal for most of you.
+Since were into those early days of autumn, this is probably more likely to be a “clean out the garden” or “clean out the CSA box” mixed vegetable curry for most of you.
 I didn’t have that problem this year (my garden was the epic failure of all failures), but I have been in the mood to cook more often with the dropping temperatures, which means lots of veggie odds and ends to use up from meals past cooked and blogged.
 When this happens I usually end up throwing them into a curry of some sort.

 Having said all that, you’ve probably got everything you need to make this, even if you don’t have the specific veggies called for.
 That’s totally not a problem.
 Use what you’ve got.
 Sweet potato instead of white potato, peas instead of green beans, broccoli instead of cauliflower.
 It’s all good.
 If you haven’t got the spices on hand, go get them.
 I’ve got plenty of ways to use them if you’re in need.
 Head on over to the search box in my sidebar on the right, look up your spice, and you’ll find at least a few and possibly dozens of ways to put it to use.

 - 3-4 garlic cloves, minced

 - 2 tsp. garam masala (or to taste)

 - 2 cups vegetable broth

 - 1-14 oz. can crushed tomatoes

 - 1 medium baking potato, scrubbed and diced